akitorahayashi/kpv/README.md

 - **Integration Tests**: Located in the `tests/` directory.
 Each `.rs` file (e.g., `tests/cli_commands.rs`, `tests/commands_api.rs`, `tests/cli_flow.rs`) is compiled as a separate crate, testing the public API and full user workflows from an external perspective.
 - **Common Utilities**: Shared test code like `TestContext` resides in `tests/common/mod.rs` and is included in integration tests via `mod common`.

 Tests involving filesystem modifications use `serial_test` to ensure they run sequentially and avoid conflicts.
-Run all tests via `cargo test` or `just test`.
+Run all tests via `cargo test`.

 ## Storage Layout